exastencil/check/README.md

 Check creates a folder in `$HOME/.check` with all its data.
 It stores its settings in `$HOME/.checkrc`.
 Each provider can have multiple accounts.
-Data from each provider goes in its own SQLite database e.g. `~/.check/mail.sqlite` so you can reset or syncrhonise individual providers.
+Data from each provider goes in its own SQLite database e.g. `~/.check/mail.db` so you can reset or synchronise individual providers.

 ## Getting Started